MoYoez/MoYoez/readme.template.md

 ![meowmeowmeow](https://raw.githubusercontent.com/MoYoez/MoYoez/master/assets/github-contribution-grid-snake.svg)

-Hi~This is Koi, an undergraduate student & back-end developer for ~~life~~ fun.
+Hi~This is Koi, an undergraduate student & Full-stack developer for ~~life~~ fun.
 I always use "MoeMagicMango" or "KoiParadise" as my own account names, currently I learn vue&TypeScript for my next developing project for myself, also I may try to study node as well ^^.

-Mainly I can use Golang,Python,TypeScript and a little C , I recommend this site -> [CSDIY](https://csdiy.wiki/) to study cs(Computer science), for it has lots of guide to help you ^^.
+Mainly I can use Golang,Python,TypeScript and C , I recommend this site -> [CSDIY](https://csdiy.wiki/) to study cs(Computer science), for it has lots of guide to help you ^^.

-Coding or writing something amusing or useful may be a nice way to spend time ^^, and I hope I can become a Full Stacks Developer in the next few years.
+Coding and writing something amusing or useful may be a nice way to spend time ^^, and I hope I can do more in the next few years.

 > Always try to be pleasant and not be harsh all the time, perhaps I wanted to meet more people and learn more. (/≧▽≦)/

+- this one is my own osu profile card(, I was an offline player before.

 ![osu](https://osusig.lolico.moe/sig.php?colour=hex66ccff&uname=KoiParadise&mode=3&pp=1&countryrank&flagstroke&rankedscore)